Shi Feng Long Jing (Shi Feng Dragon Well)

 - 1 bud to 2 leaves

-Shi Feng Long Jing has a rich and complex flavor that changes as you drink.
+Shi Feng Long Jing, also known as Shi Feng Dragon Well, has a rich and complex flavor that changes as you drink.
 This singular tea experience is created by a combination of traditional growing practice, picking standard, and processing methods.

 This picking standard is one bud to two tender leaves.
 Compared to our Da Fo Long Jing, Shi Feng has a deeper, nuttier flavor and a more complex aftertaste.
 Owing to its traditional processing, the tea’s aroma is not grassy — it is an uncommon combination of gentle floral notes over a smack of toasted soybean character.